MrDabrudda/TBYPFWX/README.md

 # TBYPFWX
 *****STILL A WORK IN PROGRESS*****  NOT UPDATED YET.
 WHEN THIS HEADER IS REMOVED THEN THIS VERSION IS FINAL

 30JUNE2019 - Added addition privacy settings.
-Created a UserRegSetting.reg which sets the privacy settings correctly for each users.
+Created a UserRegSetting.reg which sets the privacy settings correctly for each user.
 This reg patch will need to be ran on every user's profile.
 I plan to add it to the and Default Profiles so new users will get the correct privacy settings.

 13JUNE2019 - Windows 10 1903 Release - Updating various privacy setting.
 Updating various service run-levels to disable useless M$ services not needed for a gaming machine.